opentable/otj-server/README.md

 | server.management.port | Actuator | Check if the Spring Property is set, if so use it.
 Otherwise allocate one of the existing PORTn automatically, logging if none are available.
 Finally fall back to null, which disables. |

 The only small difference here is the ordering might change from pre otj-server 3.1.0.
 We don't expect this to be a huge deal, and the selected ports are logged prominently.
+Also if you are using JPDA (remote debugging), you may have to allocate two additional ports, since the actuator will grab the first additional port)

 ```
 020-05-04T22:44:33.807Z DEBUG <> [main] com.opentable.server.PortSelector - Allocated PORT0 for ot.httpserver.connector.default-http.port